hackclub/hackclub/workshops/backjack/README.md

     [Check out my example here](https://repl.it/@chrisrama/BlackjackgameDoubleSplit#main.cpp)

- + What if I keep forgetting how many win I have from the dealer, create and variable that keeps a record of the number of the player's win and the dealer's win then after the player has won or loose and the game is over the game, print out the result. so you can see your score compare to the dealer.
+ + What if I keep forgetting how many win I have from the dealer, create and variable that keeps a record of the number of the player's win and the dealer's win then after the player has won or loose and the game is over the game, print out the result.
+So you can see your score compare to the dealer.

     [Check out my code here](https://repl.it/@chrisrama/Blackjack-game-Winner-review#main.cpp)

- + Can you add multiple players inside the game, so more than 3 people can play together? this will require some research.
+ + Can you add multiple players inside the game, so more than 3 people can play together?
+This will require some research.

 Are people impress now, add more feature you think can be cool for the game.